• Skip to primary navigation

 This will help to balance the flavours of the butter.

-Slice buns (store brought or make your own as per the recipe above) into a star shape (6 - 8 wedges), without cutting all the way through.
+Slice the top of the bun/s (store brought room temperature buns or make your own Milk Buns) into a star shape (6 - 8 wedges), without cutting all the way through.

-So in this recipe I recommend crushed Garlic/frozen crushed Garlic/Garlic Paste/or knife crushed/finely sliced Garlic.
+In this recipe I recommend crushed Garlic/frozen crushed Garlic/Garlic Paste/or knife crushed/finely sliced Garlic rather then grated garlic.

 If you do wish to use a microplane like I do when making a curry, I would recommend cooking it in the butter over low heat for 3 minutes first to dissolve some of the very strong flavour.

-Garlic Butter - You can use a piping bag or snip the corner of a ziplock bag to fill the cream cheese into the buns.
+You can use reusable piping bags or snip the corner of a ziplock bag to fill the cream cheese into the buns.
 It is much neater!

 Make sure that the rolls are completely dunked and coated all over in the garlic butter mixture for maximum flavour.